Drpaashaas/pYneWs/README.md

 # pYneWs V1.0
-Get the latest news with this python application.
+Get the latest news with this python script.

 # What is pYneWs?